Lilac-tailed parrotlet: Distribution and habitat

 The violet-tailed parrotlet is found discontinuously across northern South America.
 The regions include Colombia's Sierra Nevada de Santa Marta, two coastal areas in Venezuela, the island of Trinidad, and a broad swath from eastern Venezuela through Guyana and Suriname and across much of French Guiana.
 In most of its range it inhabits lowland deciduous forest but in Colombia and the Venezuelan Coastal Range it occurs in cloudforest between 700 and 1700 m.
 It uses both pristine and disturbed primary and secondary forest.

 Behavior

 Movement

 The violet-tailed parrotlet is non-migratory but appears to be somewhat nomadic.

 Feeding

 The violet-tailed parrotlet does most of its foraging in the morning.
 Its diet includes flowers, nectar, buds, berries, seeds, and fruits.

 Breeding

 The violet-tailed parrotlet's breeding season has not been determined.
-Fledglings have been noter in December in Suriname and betwen January and March on Trinidad.
+Fledglings have been noter in December in Suriname and between January and March on Trinidad.
 The species nests in a cavity such as a hollow limb or one it excavates in an arboreal termite nest.
 The clutch size is five or six eggs.
 The incubation period, time to fledging, and details of parental care are not known.